FelixKratz/SketchyBar/docs/config/Components.md

 * *space*: representing a mission control space
 * *bracket*: brackets together other items
 * *alias*: an alias of a menu bar item from the macOS bar
+* *slider*: a slider that shows a progression and can be clicked/dragged to set a new value

 ### Data Graph -- Draws an arbitrary graph into the bar
 ```bash